 Write about your daily activities and ideas

-I then recount what occurred from the time I awoke that morning to the last thing that happened that night.
-I editorialize what an activity might have meant from a learning perspective, as well as any philosophical takeaways about people and life in general.
+I then recount what occurred from when I awoke that morning to the last thing that happened that night.
+I editorialize what activity might have meant from a learning perspective and any philosophical takeaways about people and life.

-By allowing your own process for thinking and writing to flow, you will create your own system of journaling that will encompass your unique method for writing entries.
+By allowing your process for thinking and writing to flow, you will create your system of journaling that will encompass your unique method for writing entries.

-Also, I use a 5 subject spiral notebook generally consisting of 180 pages, and I don’t write over a page a day.
-You should be able to cover all of your day’s thoughts and ideas in one page.
+Also, I use a five-subject spiral notebook generally consisting of 180 pages, and I don’t write over a page daily.
+You should be able to cover your day’s thoughts and ideas on one page.

 As an aside, I choose black, dark blue, or green as colors for my notebooks.
 Black and blue represent power.
 And green represents money and prosperity.

-Journal writing should be viewed as not only documentation of your life, but a nurturing of your subconscious mind of the things you want to see manifested in your life.
+Journal writing should be viewed as documentation of your life and nurturing your subconscious mind of the things you want to see manifest in your life.

 Write every day

 Long-term success in journal writing comes through consistency.
 You have to program your mind to write one page at the end of the day around the same time every night.
-I have 42 years of documentation because I made a commitment to the journaling process.
+I have 42 years of documentation because I am committed to the journaling process.

 Psychologists postulate that it takes 21 days of repetitive action before a specific behavior becomes a habit.

-Some people are system oriented while others thrive on spontaneity.
-Regardless of the choice, systematic and methodical individuals have an advantage when it comes to structuring a life that requires purpose driven consistency.
+Some people are system-oriented, while others thrive on spontaneity.
+Regardless of choice, systematic and organized individuals have an advantage when structuring a life that requires purpose-driven consistency.